 Settings – General

-I prefer manually entering tracking id otherwise you can check both.
+I prefer manually entering the tracking ID otherwise you can check both.

 Here you can enable or disable demographics or link attribution settings.

-You can also add url for cross-domain tracking.
+You can also add a URL for cross-domain tracking.

 eCommerce, Publisher & Conversions are premium options for which you have to pay.
 So leave this for now.

-Here you can give user role permissions to see reports, to save settings and to exclude from tracking.
+Here you can give user role permissions to see reports, save settings, and exclude them from tracking.

 Show or hide admin bar reports.